Apple TV (device): Second generation (2010)

-instead of an Intel x86 processor, it runs a variant of iOS.
-It is housed in a black enclosure and is one-quarter the size of the first-generation model.
-The device has 8 GB of flash storage for buffering, replacing the internal hard drive in the first-generation model.
-It supports output up to 720p via HDMI and does not support standard definition televisions.

-In conjunction with its release, Apple renamed AirTunes to AirPlay, with support for streaming video from iPhones, iPads, and Macs to Apple TV.

-Third generation
+Third generation (2012)

-At a March 2012 Apple special event, Apple announced the third-generation Apple TV.
+At a March 2012 special event, Apple announced third generation Apple TV.
 Externally identical to its predecessor, it includes an A5 chip with one core deactivated and supports 1080p video output.
-It also allows remote access to HomeKit devices.
+It allows remote access to HomeKit devices.

+Along with the release of the third generation model, Apple released Apple TV Software 5 (based on iOS 5.1), which revised the home screen to resemble the icon grid of iOS.
+The update was also released to the second generation model.
+The user interface design had reportedly been rejected by Apple's then-CEO Steve Jobs five years earlier.

-Apple quietly released a "rev A" of the hardware in March 2013.
-It uses a single-core variant of the A5 chip and draws less power than the original third-generation model.
+Apple quietly released an updated "rev A1469" model in March 2013.
+It uses a single-core variant of the A5 chip and draws less power than the original model.
 Despite Apple's promise before the revision's launch that "the component changes ... don't affect product features", in September 2014, Apple TV Software 7.0 introduced peer-to-peer AirPlay exclusively for the rev A model.
+Software 7.0 also introduced a new flat design aesthetic similar to iOS 7 and OS X Yosemite.

-The third-generation Apple TV was discontinued in October 2016.
+The third generation model was discontinued in October 2016.
 In December 2017, Apple added support for Amazon Prime Video.
 The Apple TV app, bundled with Apple TV Software 7.3, was released in May 2019.